 Is ETF liquidity still a concern?

-Liquidity was definitely a concern in the nascent stages of the ETF market in the early 2000s, but the ETF market has become much larger in recent years.
+Liquidity was definitely a concern in the nascent stages of the ETF market in the early 2000s.
+However, the ETF market has become much larger in recent years.
 “We have observed improvement in liquidity of ETFs based on board market indices.
-Overall monthly turnover of all ETFs products is over ₹4900 crore in May 2019 as compared to approx. ₹1400 crore in April 2012”, adds Sharwan Goyal of UTI.
+Overall monthly turnover of all ETFs products was over ₹4,900 crore in May 2019 as compared to approx. ₹1400 crore in April 2012”, adds Sharwan Goyal of UTI.
 “However, it is still low as compared to global peers”, he further notes.

 What should retail investors do?

-ETFs have seen phenomenal adoption in recent years – including from the Government and the Employees’ Provident Fund Organisation (EPFO) – and this trend is likely to continue due to the numerous advantages of ETFs over mutual funds.
+ETFs have seen phenomenal adoption in recent years – including from the Government and the Employees’ Provident Fund Organisation (EPFO).
+This trend is likely to continue due to the numerous advantages of ETFs over mutual funds.
 This will continue to improve ETF liquidity even more.

 But here’s the awesome twist – even if bid/ask spreads are slightly higher than the NAV when you have to transact, remember that you only pay that if/when you transact.
 If that is not too frequent, think of all the money you will save in lower expense ratios.